Tetration-Lab/quasar/README.md

 # Quasar, a post-quantum AA

+> This is a contribution to Post Quantum Ethereum world!, see https://github.com/Tetration-Lab/post-quantum-ethereum/

 Quantum computers will be here one day.
 Without proper preparation, there will be significant damage.
 Quasar, a post-quantum account abstraction (PQAA), is part of a wider effort to prepare for post-quantum Ethereum.

 ## why